 5/5C/5D/X5: Llandudno - Bangor - Caernarfon

 This is the replacement for the erstwhile X32 that once was operated exclusively by Arriva.
-The Monday to Saturday frequency is down from what it was but Lloyd Coaches and Express Motors still provide a useful service with the former starting from the south and the latter from the north.
-The Sunday and bank holiday service offering remains largely as it was before though.
-This is another part of the TrawsCymru network that has yet to reach its full potential.
+The Monday to Saturday frequency is down from what it was but the Sunday and bank holiday service offering remains largely as it was before though.
+This is another part of the TrawsCymru network that has yet to reach its full potential, though vehicles were well-used when I last tried it.

 This started out in life as the 704 between Newtown and Brecon but the T4 replaced it and extended the route south as far as Merthyr Tydfil and Cardiff to replace the now withdrawn 470.
 The frequency of the Monday to Saturday service is somewhere between hourly and two-hourly depending on the time of day and where you need to go.
 The Sunday service is even less frequent with the southern terminus being Merthyr Tydfil instead of Cardiff.
 Nevertheless, the timings are useful and Stagecoach appears to have done a good job on a seemingly unpromising TrawsCymru route.